GavrilS/python_sanbox/unit_tests/INFO.md

 4. Running unit tests

 You have multiple ways of running unit tests with the unittest package:
-1) Make the module executable by adding including a check if the name equals main
+1) Make the module executable by including a check if the name equals main and then running the tests from there
 2) You can use the command line interface of unittest